Tebtunis archive: Cartonnage of human mummy texts

-Two new documents from the Tebtunis archive
+New documents from the Tebtunis archives

 Two papyri have been found that provide evidence regarding two officials, Apion and Kronion, who were in charge of the village record office in Tebtunis during the first half of the 1st century AD.
 This provides us with more information about certain events in the village of Tebtunis.
 These documents have been published in two volumes of Papyri from Tebtunis.
 The village record was directed by Apion from 7 AD to at least 25 AD and by 43 AD it was under the direction of Kronion, son of Apion, until 52 AD.